 Mt Apo – Climbing the Highest Mountain in the Philippines

 Mt Apo is the highest mountain in the Philippines and is located in between Davao del Sur and Davao City.
-At its highest point it has an altitude of 9,692 ft and it’s actually and I’m extremely happy to be able to put it under my belt as a newbie mountaineer.
+At its highest point it has an altitude of 9,692 ft and I’m extremely happy to be able to put it under my belt as a newbie mountaineer.
 It was also my first time in Davao and in Mindanao so those were added treats for me as well.

 In this post I’ll be talking about the trail, the challenges, and a couple of important things to note for people who are thinking of trekking the same path that we did.